wp-plugins/6scan-backup/readme.txt

 The plugin also includes other free security features to help you secure your site against hackers, such as free security scanning, login security, threat analysis, and more!
 We highly recommend you take advantage of these features to make sure your site is not vulnerable to attack.

+= Won't the backups pile up and take all of my website's space? =

+No!
+Backup data is only stored temporarily on your server during the backup process itself.
+As soon as the process is complete, and the backup has been securely transferred to our cloud datacenter, the temporary backup data will be deleted, and will not take up space on your server.

+We have also implemented a failsafe mechanism such that even if a backup is interrupted or otherwise fails to complete, the temporary data will be deleted soon afterwards.

+= Does 6Scan Backup support Wordpress Multisite? =

+As of now we do not support Multisite, but this feature is in development.
+Stay tuned!

 = I have a feature request! =

 We are always open to feature requests.
 Please contact us with a detailed description of your request at our [support area](http://6scan.com/support), and we will consider including it in our plugin.

+= I have received an email from the 6Scan Backup plugin.
+Why? =

+Please note that 6Scan Backup also provides optional advanced security features.
+One of the features is keeping track of the latest security breaches in Wordpress and your Wordpress plugins.
+If a new problem or vulnerability is found, by default we notify you by email.
+However, you can always unsubscribe by unchecking the relevant box on your 6Scan Backup dashboard, under the Settings tab.

 = Who is 6Scan? =